 After the recipient describes their perception of Jesus' presence and any spontaneous interactions, coach them to focus on Jesus and ask how Jesus feels about being with them.
 And then coach them to observe and describe whatever comes into their awareness.
-Sample coaching: "Okay, now I would like you to focus on Jesus and ask him, 'Lord, how do you feel about being with me?' and then describe everything that comes into your awareness, regardless of whether it feels important, makes sense, or is neatly packaged."
+Sample coaching: "Okay, now I would like you to focus on Jesus and ask him, 'Lord, is there anything else You want to show me, give me, or say to me today?' and then describe everything that comes into your awareness, regardless of whether it feels important, makes sense, or is neatly packaged."